 Impact

 In the Linux kernel, a null pointer dereference can occur in the BPF subsystem.
-The check for memory access matches a pointer type that incorrectly allows direct dereference when the pointer can be NULL.
-When BPF programs reach an end‑of‑context callback, the map iterator pointers may be NULL, causing a kernel NULL dereference and a system crash.
-This vulnerability is a classic null pointer dereference (CWE‑476) and results in a denial of service for processes that rely on the kernel’s stability.
+The check for memory access matches a pointer type that incorrectly allows direct dereference, omitting a null check.
+When BPF programs reach an end‑of‑context callback, the map iterator pointers may be NULL, causing a kernel NULL dereference.
+This vulnerability is a classic null pointer dereference (CWE‑476) and results in a denial of service by crashing the kernel.

 Affected Systems